ffortefct/tracing-lib/README.md

  */
 ```

+Read the [Attribute Specification](https://opentelemetry.io/docs/specs/otel/common/) to see limitations and accepted types.

 #### Propagation

 There're operations that involve different services (e.g., event consumption).
 You can use this approach to trace those cases: